-I got a letter from the CoC.
+I got a letter from the CSI.
 Am I in trouble?

-Faculty, Staff, and Students can submit an alert to the Community of Concern when they are concerned about the wellbeing of a student.
-The Community of Concern is a not a disciplinary arm of the University of Kentucky.
-The Community of Concern works with students to among other things
+Faculty, staff, and students can submit a referral to the Center for Support and Intervention when they are concerned about the wellbeing of a student.
+The Center for Support and Intervention is a not a disciplinary arm of the University of Kentucky.
+The Center for Support and Intervention works with students to:

 Discuss current concerns the student has